The 2d-directed spanning forest converges to the Brownian web

-\textbf{Acknowledgements: }This work was supported by the GdR GeoSto 3477 and Labex CEMPI (ANR-11-LABX-0007-01).
+\textbf{Acknowledgements:} We thank the anonymous Reviewer for very interesting comments that contribute to the improvement of the paper.
+This work was supported by the GdR GeoSto 3477 and Labex CEMPI (ANR-11-LABX-0007-01).
 D.C. is funded by ANR PPPP (ANR-16-CE40-0016), and K.S. is funded by the AIRBUS Group Corporate Foundation Chair in Mathematics of Complex Systems established in TIFR CAM.
 This work was partially done while K.S., A.S. and V.C.T. were visiting the Institute for Mathematical Sciences, National University of Singapore in 2017.
 The visit was supported by the Institute.